FLASH SALES: discover new special offers every week!

 Diseases and potential pests

 Never sick, Helenium has only a few rare enemies: gastropods, at the start of the growing season.
 In spring, protect its young shoots from the appetite of slugs and snails.
-Discover all our tips in our guide: “Slugs: 7 effective ways to fight naturally”
+Discover all our tips in our sheet: “Slugs: 7 effective ways to fight naturally”

 Multiplication

 To multiply Helenium, division remains the least tedious operation.
 Root cuttings are possible but quite delicate.
-Sowing is a method that allows for obtaining a large number of plants, but we do not recommend it for botanical species whose flower colour remains true.
+Sowing is a method that allows for a large number of plants, but we do not recommend it for botanical species whose flower colour remains true.

 Division